-The most important and what should be your first layer of defense should be your users' education.
-DCS offers cybersecurity awareness training for employees to learn how to spot and identify common threats and internet-based phishing scams.
-The email threat vector is the weakest in a lot of cases and, most likely, your most likely point of entry for a virus next to web surfing.
+The most important and what should be your first layer of defense is your Human Firewall.
+This is really your first and most effective defense layer.
+DCS makes cybersecurity awareness training for our client's employees mandatory and you should too.
+Users will learn how to spot and identify common cyber threats, and other email-borne phishing scams.
+Email has quickly become the largest threat vector and is your weakest link in a lot of cases.
+Most likely, your largest point of entry for a virus next to web surfing.
 Your employees need to learn how not to compromise computer systems' integrity with potentially unhealthy computer practices.
-As much as possible, teach them the dos and don’ts of using the computer, as well as how they can prevent viruses and other computer malware from coming in and destroying your system.
+As much as possible, teach them the dos and don'ts of using the computer, as well as how they can prevent viruses and other computer malware from coming in and destroying your system.

 Get Away from the Break/Fix Approach to Managing your Company's Technology - Use a Managed Service Provider

-Using an "IT Guy" to maintain your computer network is outdated and can cause more problems they then solve.
+Using an "IT Guy" to maintain your computer network is outdated and can cause more problems than they solve.
 Typically something has to break or stop working before your IT guy knows about it and you receive service, resulting in an inevitable reduction in IT system performance.
 At the same time, you wait for the problem to be fixed.

 If you fall behind in keeping up with important tasks like backups, patches, and security updates, the odds greatly increase that you'll face an IT outage or another problem very quickly, which often leads to substantial productivity and revenue losses, which small business owners don't often take into account.